yagoliz/polarapp-ios/README.md

-# Data collection experiments with the Polar SDR
+# Data collection experiments with the Polar SDK

 * This project is taken from the official repository of the PolarSDR.
 For now, modifications are cosmetic changes.